uhlmanngroup/cir4mics/README.md

 Create or start a virtual environment.
 Packages installed here will be isolated from the rest of the system, avoiding unfavourable crosstalk.
 `poetry shell`
 The name of the virtual environment should now be indicated in round brackets to the left of the command line prompt.
+If there are issues with this, try first restarting the terminal and then closing any existing environments, such as conda environments.

 ### Install the dependencies
 Dependencies are installed according to pyproject.toml and poetry.lock